marinlauber/preCICE-Lotus-CalculiX/README.md

 ```bash
 qadd fixed nam
 ```
 then pressing `a` to enter the add mode.
-To draw a rectangle from which the nodes will be press `r` on each of the opposite corners.
+To draw a rectangle from which the nodes will be selected press `r` on the two opposite corners of the desired rectangle.
 Move the rectangle such that all boundary nodes are inside and the press `n+a`.
-This adds all the nodes to the fixed set.
+This adds all the nodes to the `fixed` set.
 You can then exit the selection with `q`.
-To write the `fixed.nam` file type in
+To write the `fixed.nam` file type
 ```bash
 send fixed abqs nam
 ```